EnteriseToolkit/ticqr/README.md

 TicQR
 =====

 An Android app for scanning tick-to-order forms.
-Use the [CodeMaker](https://github.com/EnteriseToolkit/codemaker) to generate a tickable form, then take a photo of if with TicQR to automatically send an email to the associated address.
+Use the [CodeMaker](https://github.com/EnteriseToolkit/codemaker) to generate a tickable form, then take a photo of it with TicQR to automatically send an email to the associated address.

 ![TicQR](http://www.enterise.info/ticqr/github.jpg)